 • Thereafter, the Executive Board will meet to discuss the strengths of the candidates and make a selection.
 Although the Executive Board may select a Managing Director by a majority of the votes cast, the objective of the Executive Board is to select the Managing Director by consensus.

-• Nominations: As part of the commitment to an open and transparent process for selecting management, both Fund Governors and Executive Directors are eligible to nominate candidates.
+Nominations: As part of the commitment to an open and transparent process for selecting management, since 2011 both Fund Governors and Executive Directors are eligible to nominate candidates.
 In 2007, and earlier, only Executive Directors could nominate candidates.
 In addition, the nomination period in the 2016 round is slightly longer (3 weeks compared to 17 days in 2011), aligning both the nomination and selection periods to three weeks for each.

-• Process of shortlisting candidates: The shortlisting process is the same as in the 2011 round.
+Process of shortlisting candidates: The shortlisting process is the same as in the 2011 round.
 In the event there are four or more candidates, the Board will draw up a shortlist of three, taking into account “the candidate profile without geographic preferences” before making a final selection based on the IMF’s weighted voting system.
 The names of nominees will be held in confidence by the Executive Board until the shortlist is determined.

-Q. When the Executive Board votes for a candidate to be the MD, is it done by individual country votes or by the Executive Director?
+Q. When the Executive Board votes for a candidate to be the MD, is it done by individual country votes or by the Executive Director’s voting power?

 The Managing Director is selected by the Fund’s 24 member Executive Board.
 Individual countries do not cast votes.
 Although the Executive Board may select a Managing Director by a majority of the votes cast, the objective of the Executive Board is to select the Managing Director by consensus.

 As in the past, and consistent with the IMF’s By-Laws, the contract of a Managing Director is for a term of five years and may be renewed for the same term or for a shorter term.

 The IMF’s By-Laws state that at the time of the initial appointment as Managing Director, the person selected has to be less than 65 years old, and that a person cannot hold the position of Managing Director beyond her/his seventieth birthday.